torbjorn/catdump/README.md

 catdump
 =======

-Utility to locate database info and update schema files
+Utility to locate database info in a catalyst app and update schema files using loader.